Chapter 1 Introductory Statistics in R

 1.7 Sampling distributions: describing how a statistic varies

 As described in the discussion on variability above, each of the numeric quantities calculated has some associated uncertainty.
-It is not enough to know just the variance or standard deviation of an estimate.
-Those are just ways to get a measure of the inconsistency in an estimate’s value from sample to sample of a given size \(n\).
+It is not enough to simply know the variance or standard deviation of an estimate.
+That only provides one measure of the inconsistency in an estimate’s value from sample to sample of a given size \(n\).

 It is important to remember that we usually only collect one sample, so only one sample estimate will be available in practice.
 However, knowledge of the sampling distribution of our statistic or estimate is important because it will enable us to assess the reliability or confidence we can place in any generalizations we make about the population using our estimate.